breadboard-ai/breadboard/seeds/graph-playground/docs/thoughts.md

 For now, decided to go with configuration as something that's provided to a node.

 Interesting new observation: configuration travels with the graph.

+Configuration shape is node type-specific, but configuration instance is node-specific.